Banking stocks, dollar hit by U.S. doubts

 The dollar edged lower against a basket of currencies .DXY, hurt by a media report that suggested the implementation of a centerpiece corporate tax cut under discussion in U.S. tax reforms plans could be delayed.

-Derek Halpenny, head of global markets research at Mitsubishi UFJ in London, said he was dubious over the progress of the tax cuts program being urged by U.S. President Donald Trump’s campaign.
+Derek Halpenny, head of global markets research at Mitsubishi UFJ in London, said he was dubious over the progress of the tax cuts program being urged by U.S. President Donald Trump’s administration.

 “The initial phases of discussions within the House (of Representatives) have brought up a lot of divisions and problems ...
 If the story is true that they’re considering a delay of one year to the corporate tax cut, those big differences will need to be sorted,” he said.

-Francois Savary, chief investment officer at Prime Partners, said the doubts over the tax issue reinforce the case for some consolidation in the market, which has been fully priced for good news.
+Francois Savary, chief investment officer at wealth manager Prime Partners, said the doubts over the tax issue reinforce the case for some consolidation in the market, which has been fully priced for good news.

 “It’s something that would impact the domestic stocks in the U.S. and would be a setback for the market in general (and) it’s more than stock specific as people would reassess earnings growth expectations to the downside,” he said.